 WHERE: The liquid fabric softener goes in the dispenser cup on top of the agitator.
 The fabric softener is automatically dispensed into the final deep rinse.
 In this way the fabric softener and detergent are separated, as they are not compatible.

-Note: When using fabric softener, the Softener Rinse needs to be activated with the option button.
+Note: When using fabric softener, the Softener/Bleach Rinse option button needs to be activated.

 Pour fabric softener into the dispenser as shown

 The dispensing stages